SkillsFundingAgency/dfc-servicetaxonomy-editor/Documentation/Content.md

 There is a global variable available to the executed C# code, called `Content`, which currently has 1 method, as in the example, which get the ContentItemId for the supplied content item description and content type.

+##### CypherCommand

+The `CypherCommand` step will execute the supplied Cypher statement(s) on the graph replica set(s).

+It supports two properties/parameters:

+* `GraphReplicaSets` An optional array of graph replica set names to execute the Cypher statements on.
+If not supplied, the Cypher statements will be run on _all_ configured graph replica sets.
+* `Commands` An array of Cypher commands to run on the specified graph replica set(s).

+##### CypherToContent

 ### Content Type Definitions Storage

 Content type definitions have been [configured](https://docs.orchardcore.net/en/dev/docs/guides/content-definitions/) to live in the Orchard Core SQL database.